malpern/zmk-to-kanata/plan.md

 ### Notes
 The short-term solution has been completed.
 All imports now use converter.model.keymap_model directly, and the HoldTap class has been added to model/keymap_model.py.
 All tests are passing with no warnings.
 The long-term solution remains open for future work.

+## Task 27: Fix Remaining Linter Errors
+### Problem Statement
+There are several linter errors in the codebase that need to be addressed:

+1. In `converter/layer_parser.py`:
+   - Line length issues on lines 78, 137, and 179

+2. In `converter/tests/test_layer_transformer.py`:
+   - Line length issue on line 61

+3. In `converter/model/keymap_model.py`:
+   - Line length issues on lines 6, 7, 14
+   - Visual indentation issue on line 52

+These linter errors should be fixed to maintain code quality and consistency.

+### Implementation Plan
+1. Fix linter errors in `converter/layer_parser.py`:
+   - Break long lines into multiple lines
+   - Refactor complex expressions

+2. Fix linter errors in `converter/tests/test_layer_transformer.py`:
+   - Break long assertion into multiple lines or use variables

+3. Fix linter errors in `converter/model/keymap_model.py`:
+   - Shorten docstring lines
+   - Fix indentation in conditional expressions

+### Success Criteria
+- All linter errors resolved
+- All tests still passing
+- No new linter errors introduced

+### Dependencies
+- None

+### Estimated Timeline
+1 day

+### Risks
+- Minor risk of breaking functionality when refactoring
+- Tests should catch any issues

+### Notes
+This task is a cleanup task to improve code quality and should be completed before adding new features.